koskath/arete2/course_content/ML/md_files/Lecture13/lecture_13_slide_19_code-snippet.md

 # Slide 19 of Lecture 13 contains information about the Code Snippet.

+This slide shows a canonical convolutional base built by stacking `Conv2D` and `MaxPooling2D` layers that accept `(image_height, image_width, color_channels)` tensors, making the architecture suitable for RGB CIFAR inputs.

 # Convolutional base using a common pattern: a stack of Conv2D and MaxPooling2D layers.
 # CNN takes tensors of shape (image_height, image_width, color_channels), color_channels refers to
 (R,G,B) to support the format of CIFAR images.